cristianglezm/EvoGarden/Planning.md

     -   `src/lib/behaviors/`: Contains individual behavior modules for each actor type (`birdBehavior`, `insectBehavior`, etc.).
 These modules are called by the `SimulationEngine` to process each actor's logic for a given tick, promoting a clean separation of concerns.
     -   `src/lib/renderingEngine.ts`: A dedicated class for managing the two-canvas rendering system, including change detection and drawing logic.
     -   `src/lib/Quadtree.ts`: A generic Quadtree data structure for efficient 2D spatial queries.
+    -   `src/lib/Trie.ts`: A generic Trie data structure for efficient prefix-based string searching, used by the `GlobalSearch` component.
     -   `src/components/SimulationView.tsx`: Hosts the two stacked canvas elements and orchestrates the `RenderingEngine`.
     -   `src/components/Controls.tsx`: UI for changing simulation parameters.
     -   `src/components/ActorSelectionPanel.tsx`: A panel that appears when a user clicks a cell containing multiple actors.
     -   `src/components/FlowerDetailsPanel.tsx`: UI that displays the stats of the selected flower.
-It handles pausing the simulation when its "View in 3D" button is clicked.
+It handles pausing the simulation when its "View in 3D" button is clicked and includes a button to initiate tracking.
-    -   `src/components/InsectDetailsPanel.tsx`: UI that displays the stats of the selected insect.
+    -   `src/components/InsectDetailsPanel.tsx`: UI that displays the stats of the selected insect, including a button to initiate tracking.
-    -   `src/components/EggDetailsPanel.tsx`: UI that displays info about a selected egg.
+    -   `src/components/EggDetailsPanel.tsx`: UI that displays info about a selected egg, including a button to initiate tracking.
-    -   `src/components/GenericActorDetailsPanel.tsx`: A fallback UI for displaying info about other actors.
+    -   `src/components/GenericActorDetailsPanel.tsx`: A fallback UI for displaying info about other actors, including a button to initiate tracking.
     -   `src/components/Flower3DViewer.tsx`: A React-Three-Fiber component that renders the 3D flower model.
     -   `src/components/Modal.tsx`: A generic modal component.
     -   `src/components/DataPanel.tsx`: The main UI for the slide-out panel containing challenges, analytics, and the Seed Bank, with a tabbed interface.
-    -   `src/components/ChallengesPanel.tsx`: Renders the list of challenges and their progress from the `challengeStore`.
+    -   `src/components/ChallengesPanel.tsx`: Renders the list of challenges and their progress.
     -   `src/components/ChartsPanel.tsx`: Renders all the data visualization charts using data from the `analyticsStore`.
     -   `src/components/Chart.tsx`: A reusable wrapper component for the `echarts-for-react` library.
     -   `src/components/SeedBankPanel.tsx`: Renders the champion flowers saved in the Seed Bank.
-Allows users to view a 3D model of the champions, download their genomes, and clear the database.
-    -   `src/components/StatusPanel.tsx`: The main container in the header for status information.
+    -   `src/components/StatusPanel.tsx`: The main container in the header for status information, including the global search widget.
-    -   `src/components/EnvironmentDisplay.tsx`: A component within the `StatusPanel` showing current weather and season.
-    -   `src/components/WorkerStatusDisplay.tsx`: A component within the `StatusPanel` showing the genetics worker's status.
-    -   `src/components/EventLog.tsx`: A component within the `StatusPanel` showing the latest event.
+    -   `src/components/GlobalSearch.tsx`: The UI component for the global actor search and tracking widget located in the header.
-    -   `src/components/Toast.tsx`: Renders a single toast notification with a message and icon.
+    -   `src/components/Toast.tsx`: Renders a single toast notification.
     -   `src/components/ToastContainer.tsx`: Manages the on-screen layout and rendering of all active toasts.
     -   `src/services/flowerService.ts`: A TypeScript singleton wrapper for the WASM module.
-    -   `src/stores/toastStore.ts`: A global Zustand store for managing toast notifications.
-    -   `src/stores/challengeStore.ts`: A Zustand store with `persist` middleware for tracking challenge progress across sessions.
-    -   `src/stores/analyticsStore.ts`: A Zustand store with `persist` middleware for storing historical simulation data for the charts.
+    -   `src/stores/`: Contains all Zustand global state management stores.
     -   `src/utils.ts`: A module for shared utility functions.
     -   `src/constants.ts`: Global constants for the simulation (tick rate, damage values, etc.).
     -   `src/types.ts`: Shared TypeScript types for the simulation.